DRP60/SPaRTAN-1/SPaRTAN_python/README.md

 ```
 Cython requires a C compiler to be present on the system.
 Please check [here](https://cython.readthedocs.io/en/latest/src/quickstart/install.html) for C compiler installation on various operating system.

-After installed Cython and C compiler, navigate to the directory SPaRTAN_python and type in the command:
+After installing Cython and C compiler, navigate to the directory SPaRTAN_python and type in the command:
 ```sh
 python setup.py build_ext --inplace
 ```
-This will generate new Cython extension .so files (or .pyd files on Windows) located in folder SPaRTAN_python.
-The previously downloaded .so and .pyd files will be renamed to "*_old.so" and "*_old.pyd"
+This generates new Cython extension .so files (or .pyd files on Windows) located in folder SPaRTAN_python.
+The previously downloaded .so and .pyd files are renamed to "*_old.so" and "*_old.pyd"

 ## Usage